h2non/grunt-stubby/README.md

 * `server` - The Stubby server instance object
 * `options` - The server config options object

+#### options.persistent
+Type: `Boolean`
+Default value: `false`

+Run the task in a persistent keep-alive server mode.
+Other tasks not will run until the Stubby server stops

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.